 Recently informed by a series of collaborations with leading contemporary musicians, dancers and young people, she produces large scale, dynamic audio-visual installations utilising sound, technology, dance, spoken word, printmaking and 360-video, to engage with issues relating to our individual and collective welfare.
 Her recent work explores how mental health, grief, youth, social class, erotic discourse, and taste intersect with the performative aspect of resilience, the necessity of our interdependence and our capacity to share.

-Recent exhibitions include: a solo show 'Rage Fluids' at the Kunstlerhaus, Graz curated by Jürgen Dehm 2018, as well as an upcoming show at Somerset House, 2018.
-Her work has been shown at: ICA Off-Site, London, 2015, Zabludowicz Collection, London, 2014, 'Private Settings: Art After the Internet', MOMA Warsaw, Poland, 2014, 'A sense of things', Zabludowicz Collection, London, 2014, 'Kicking My Game', Royal Academy of Arts, London, 2014, and Stedelijk at Trouw, Stedelijk Museum, Amsterdam, 2013.
-Recent solo exhibitions include: CFA, Berlin, 2016 and Arsenal, Montreal, 2016.
+Recent exhibitions include: a solo show 'A Smashed Window and an Empty Room' at the Kunstverein Hamburg, 2019, as well as an exhibition of Artist-in-Residence programme of the Ural Industrial Biennial of Contemporary Art, Yekaterinburg, Russia, 2019.
+Her work has been shown at: Over the Influence, LA, 2019, Arsenal Contemporary, Montreal, 2016, ICA Off-Site, London, 2015, Zabludowicz Collection, London, 2014, 'Private Settings: Art After the Internet', MOMA Warsaw, Poland, 2014, 'A sense of things', Zabludowicz Collection, London, 2014, 'Kicking My Game', Royal Academy of Arts, London, 2014, and Stedelijk at Trouw, Stedelijk Museum, Amsterdam, 2013.
+Recent solo exhibitions include: 'Gush', Somerset House, London, 2018 and 'Rage Fluids', Kuenstlerhaus, Graz, AT.
 In 2014 Hannah Perry was invited to compose a performance at the Serpentine Gallery, London upon an invitation of Hans Ulrich Obrist.